Linus of Hollywood: Career

-Dotson was born in Omaha, Nebraska, but spent his formative years in Florida.
-At age five, he learned to play guitar.
-He would later learn to play drums, bass, and piano as well.
 At age 21, he moved to Los Angeles to pursue a career in music.
 In 1995 Dotson started his professional career as the leader of punk/pop band Size 14, named after his shoe size.
 The band broke up in 1998 and Dotson began playing and producing on other people's recordings.

 Solo career

 In 1999, Dotson released his first solo album Your Favorite Record on his own label called Franklin Castle Recordings.
 He performed nearly everything on the album, both instrumentally and vocally.
 He has since released four more albums: Let Yourself Be Happy (2001), Triangle (2006), Attractive Singles (2008), and Reheat & Serve (2008).
 The single for "A Girl That I Like" was released in 2011.

-Dotson released his fourth solo album in 2014 titled Something Good.
+Dotson released his fourth solo album in 2014 titled Something Good and fifth solo album Cabin Life in 2018.

-As a touring musician
+Touring musician

 In the mid 2000s, Dotson played bass guitar for Paul Gilbert on the Burning Organ tour (2002), Acoustic Samurai tour (2003), and the Space Ship One tour (2005).
 He also played bass for Roger Joseph Manning, Jr. on both of his tours.